Q. What challenges are new and/or continuing international students experiencing with entering the U.S.?

 Q: I’m a new student with an initial I-20.
 Will OIE send me a scanned copy of my initial I-20?

-- OIE provides options for students to request either an electronically signed I-20 or original printed and shipped I-20.
+- OIE provides options for students to request electronically signed I-20s.

 Q: I am a graduate student and I have been admitted to Georgia Tech.
 How can I request my I-20?